prevayler/prevayler/README.txt

 Required Java Platform
 ==========================
-Prevayler is written and compiled against the APIs of the Java 2 Platform Standard Edition version 1.4.
+Prevayler 2.5 and below is written against the APIs of the Java 2 Platform Standard Edition version 1.4.
+Prior to Prevayler 2.5 the output classes are targeting Java 1.4, while Prevayler 2.5 targets Java 1.6.

+As of Prevayler 2.6 both code and compiled output will target Java 1.6.

 Running Prevayler